 To Jim, on the week marking your 32nd birthday and the two-year anniversary of our engagement.

 In your first note to me, you asked, “have you slipped the surly bonds of America?”
 Which really meant, “tell me a story.”
 (I had no grand travel story to share, but I still replied courteously, since you were obviously a lonely missionary.)

 Our first conversation topic was suffering.
-You told me of encountering tourists in Myanmar, one who frankly admitted, “I think that I’ve never looked into religion because I’ve never really had to go thru suffering in my life.”
-We talked about that, how suffering changes people.… Continue Reading
+You told me of encountering tourists in Myanmar, one who frankly admitted, “I think that I’ve never looked into religion because I’ve never really had to go thru suffering in my life.”… Continue Reading